Hiral2706/Fresh-Mart/README.md

 ## ✨ Features

-- 🛍️ Browse products with clean UI
+- 🛍️ Browse products with clean and modern UI
 - 🔍 Search and filter functionality
 - 🛒 Add to cart / remove from cart
 - 📦 Dynamic product handling